DHTMLX/docs-spreadsheet/docs/working_with_ssheet.md

 ## Sorting data

 From v4.3, you can sort data in the spreadsheet via the [sortCells()](api/spreadsheet_sortcells_method.md) method.
 Pass to the method two parameters:
-- `cell` - a range of cells by which you want the data in the spreadsheet to be sorted
+- `cell` - the id(s) of a cell(s) or a range of cells by which you want the data in the spreadsheet to be sorted
 - `dir` - the sorting direction: 1 - ascending sort order, -1 - descending sort order

 ~~~jsx {5}